fbmoose48/dwm/README.md

 Also, you will need to add the following from the AUR:

 nerd-fonts-source-code-pro

-https://aur.archlinux.org/packages/libxft-bgra/ (needed for colored fonts and emojis)
+libxft-bgra https://aur.archlinux.org/packages/libxft-bgra/ (needed for colored fonts and emojis)

+# dwm-start.sh requires
++ stalonetray
++ picom
++ xorg-xrandr
++ nitrogen
++ nm-applet